*This post may contain affiliate links. Please see my disclosure for more details!*

 For the Cheesecake Filling

-- Add your Cream Cheese, Vanilla and Icing Sugar to a mixer with a whisk attachment, and whisk till smooth.
+- Add your cream cheese, vanilla and icing sugar to a mixer with a whisk attachment, and whisk until smooth.

-- Add the melted chocolate to the Cream Cheese mix and whisk till combined!
+- Add the melted chocolate to the cream cheese mix and whisk until combined!

-- Add in your Double Cream, and whisk again till thick and delicious.
+- Add in your double cream, and whisk again until thick and delicious.
 The thicker the better, but be careful not to over whisk.

 - Fold through your crushed Mini Eggs, and pour/spread onto the biscuit base.